Hotels | Flights | Tours | Travel_Insurance

 Phuket Country Club

 An 18-hole course and a 9-hole course.
 The 18-hole course is an undulating and challenging traverse around cliffs and lakes.
-The 9-hole course is even more difficult with lots of water in play and a 38 par.
+The 9-hole course is possibly the toughest 9 holes on the island with lots of water in play.

 Tennis

-There are plenty of hotels with tennis courts and coaches available.
+Most of Phuket's tennis courts are at hotels and private clubs.
+There are several hotels with tennis courts and coaches available, particularly around the Laguna complex at Bang Tao Beach.
 Check with your hotel for details.

 There are not many public courts.
 In Phuket Town, there is Saphin Hin and the tennis club on the corner of Surin Road and Damrong Road.